Case Study: Context Interactions & Physics Faculty's Professional Development: Data

 \section{Data}

-We had access to three sets of interviews with physics faculty conducted over the course of a year and a half, where each interview lasted about an hour.
-Interviewees were asked to reflect on their existing and prospective teaching and assessment needs, practices, and philosophies as well as their use of student-centered teaching methods.
+The data discussed in this paper is part of a larger study aiming to improve the design of PhysPort, a website that provides instructional resources for physics educators \cite{mckagan2020physport}.
+The study includes three sets of interviews with physics faculty at diverse types of institutions over the course of a year and a half, where each interview lasted about an hour over Zoom.
+Interviewees were asked to reflect on their existing and prospective teaching and assessment, needs, practices and philosophies as well as their use of student-centered teaching methods.

 The first set of semi-structured interviews was with twenty-three physics faculty at different types and sizes of institutions conducted at the beginning of the 2018-2019 academic year.
 Eight of the twenty-three interviewees had follow-up interviews at the end of the 2018-2019 academic year and seven of the eight were interviewed again at the beginning of the 2019-2020 academic year.
 Therefore, we had access to three successive interviews for seven physics instructors.